 6-5.39 Amendments to General Operating Requirements.

-The City Manager or his/her designee may develop other cannabis business operational requirements or regulations as are determined to be necessary to protect the public health, safety, and welfare.
+The City Manager may develop other cannabis business operational requirements or regulations as are determined to be necessary to protect the public health, safety, and welfare.

 6-5.40 Operating Requirements for Store Front/Retail Facilities.